 The main rating agencies (Fitch, Moody's and Standard & Poor's) have, through much of the financial crisis, provided some institutions with a ratings "uplift" due to implied levels of sovereign support.
-More recently, in response to the evolving regulatory regime, the agencies have indicated they may remove these "uplifts".
-This process may commence during 2014/15 and / or 2015/16.
-The actual timing of the changes is still subject to discussion, but this does mean immediate changes to the credit methodology are required.
+Commencing in 2015, in response to the evolving regulatory regime, all three agencies have begun removing these "uplifts" with the timing of the process determined by regulatory progress at the national level.
+The process has been part of a wider reassessment of methodologies by each of the rating agencies.